The Weight of Words

 Mita’s face paled.

-The stranger walked toward the hallway — the dark corridor that led to the basement.
+The stranger walked toward the hallway — the dark corridor leading to the basement.

 She stood frozen, lips parting.
 “You… You’ve been in my house.”